GaijinEntertainment/DagorEngine/prog/1stPartyLibs/quirrel/quirrel/doc/source/modules/bindings.rst

-The preferred method for binding C++ functions that work with the Squirrel stack is to use `.SquirrelFuncDeclString`.
+The preferred method for binding C++ functions that work with the Quirrel stack is to use `.SquirrelFuncDeclString`.
 This declarative method allows you to specify the function signature, argument types (including optional/default values), return type, and documentation string all in one place.

 **Example:**